Perfume 101 | Understanding Fragrances | FAQ’S

 5.)
 What is the proper way to apply fragrance to my skin?

-Fragrance should be applied to what we call the “pulse points.”
+Apply fragrance to what we call the “pulse points.”
 Pulse points are where the skin is especially warm and where there is good blood circulation.
 This is because heat helps diffuse and magnify the aroma of fragrance.
 Because heat rises, it should be applied to several pulse points; the inner wrists (when applying to the inner wrists, do not rub wrist together as it will bruise the notes, dull their development), the base of the throat, behind ear lobes, and the crook of the arm and knees.
 As you wear your fragrance, it will react with your body heat and continue to emit scent throughout the day.

 6.)
 When is the best time to apply fragrance?